graalvm/workshops/vscode-micronaut-expression-language/README.md

 You can install it directly from within the VS Code marketplace, using the links above, or through the extensions activity view within VS Code.

+> **Important:** If you already have these extensions installed, you will need to update to the latest versions.

 ## 2 - Create a Micronaut Application

 We start this Lab by creating a simple Micronaut application.
 Throughout the Lab, we will add code to the application that will allow us to demonstrate support for the Micronaut Expression Language.
 Let's do that now.